-Many things set the Music for All Summer Symposium apart and one of those is the nightly concert series.
-Each evening features artists and groups presenting a variety of musical performance genres.
-The 2017 concert series includes these confirmed artists and events:
+Many things set the Music for All Summer Symposium apart, and one of those is the nightly concert series, one of our student campers’ favorite parts of the experience!
+Each evening features artists and groups presenting a variety of musical performance genres and provides immersive performance experiences for camper students.

 Music for All is proud to open its Summer Symposium Concert Series with the Yamaha Young Performing Artists (YYPA) in concert!
 The YYPA program recognizes outstanding young musicians from the world of classical, jazz, and contemporary music.
 Winners of the competition perform in concert at the Summer Symposium, with guest Yamaha Performing Artists.

 Whether seen on HBO’s Treme or at their legendary Tuesday night gig at The Maple Leaf, Grammy-winning Rebirth Brass Band is a true New Orleans institution.
 Formed in 1983 by the Frazier brothers, the band has evolved from playing the streets of the French Quarter to playing festivals and stages all over the world.
 While committed to upholding the tradition of brass bands, they’ve also extended themselves into the realms of funk and hip-hop to create their signature sound.
 “Rebirth can be precise whenever it wants to,” says The New York Times, “but it’s more like a party than a machine.
 It’s a working model of the New Orleans musical ethos: as long as everybody knows what they’re doing, anyone can cut loose.”
 In the wake of the sometimes- stringent competition amongst New Orleans brass bands, Rebirth is the undisputed leader of the pack, and they show no signs of slowing down.

 Marine Forces Reserve Band is one of ten Marine Corps field bands.
 Functionally, The Marine Forces Reserve Band performs over 350 concerts, parades, and ceremonies for more than 8 million people annually.